pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 }
 ~~~

-Because the submit button is associated with this HTML form defined in this partial view, its action and the data associated with it are specific to this `<form>` element within the page.
+Because the submit button is associated with the HTML form defined in this partial view, its action and the data associated with it are specific to this `<form>` element within the page.

 #### Blip.Web/Views/Customer/AddressTypePartial.cshtml